Gregg Rolie

 Gregg Alan Rolie (born June 17, 1947) is an American keyboardist, singer and songwriter.
 Rolie served as lead singer of the bands Santana and Journey – both of which he co-founded.
-He also helmed rock group The Storm, performed in Ringo Starr & His All-Starr Band, and currently performs with his Gregg Rolie Band.
+He also helmed rock group the Storm, performed in Ringo Starr & His All-Starr Band until 2021, and since 2001 with his Gregg Rolie Band.
 Rolie is a two-time inductee of the Rock and Roll Hall of Fame, having been inducted both as a member of Santana in 1998 and as a member of Journey in 2017.

 Career

 Rolie was born in Seattle, Washington, United States.
-Prior to Santana, he played with a group called William Penn and His Pals while attending Cubberley High School in Palo Alto, California, circa 1965.
+Prior to Santana, he played with a group called William Penn and His Pals while attending Cubberley High School in Palo Alto, California 1965, his senior year.

-A year after graduating from high school in 1965, Rolie joined Carlos Santana and others to form the Santana Blues Band, which was later shortened simply to Santana.
+In 1966, Rolie joined Carlos Santana and others to form the Santana Blues Band, which was later shortened simply to Santana.
 As a co-founding member of Santana, Rolie was part of the band's first wave of success, including an appearance at the Woodstock Music and Art Festival in 1969 and central roles in several hit albums.
 He was their original lead vocalist, with his voice appearing on well-known Santana songs such as "Black Magic Woman" (US #4), "Oye Como Va", "No One To Depend On" and "Evil Ways".
 He also became well known for his skill on the Hammond B3 organ, with solos on many of the aforementioned hits.
 He has song-writing credits on many tracks from this period.
 However, persistent differences with Carlos Santana regarding the musical direction of the band led Rolie to leave in 1972.

 In 1973 Rolie joined a new band with ex-Santana guitarist Neal Schon.
 This became Journey.
 Starring in a lineup that featured Schon, Aynsley Dunbar, George Tickner, and Ross Valory, he was keyboardist for the band's first six albums.
 On Journey and Look into the Future, he was lead vocalist, and on Next he shared those duties with guitarist Neal Schon.
 After Steve Perry joined the band in 1977, Rolie sang co-lead vocals on several songs on the albums Infinity, Evolution, and Departure.
+He started to feel burned out by the non-stop schedule of touring, plus felt his creativity was drained, and soon announced he was leaving the band.
+Since his departure was amicable, he hand picked his successor, Jonathan Cain.

 After leaving Journey in 1980, Rolie released several solo albums, including the eponymous Gregg Rolie in 1985.
 This album featured the song "I Wanna Go Back", which later became a hit for Eddie Money, and included contributions from Carlos Santana, Peter Wolf, Neal Schon, and Craig Chaquico.
 A second solo effort, Gringo, was released in 1987.

+Rolie formed the Storm in 1991 with Steve Smith and Ross Valory of Journey.
+The band also included singer Kevin Chalfant and guitarist Josh Ramos.
+Prior to their inaugural tour in support of their first album, Steve Smith left the band and was replaced by Ron Wikso.